Onboard Your Device

 Best for standard Advantech devices connecting to the public WEDA Cloud.

-- The built-in master key bundled with the installer is used automatically
+- The built-in key bundled with the installer is used automatically.

-Expected results: Device is automatically provisioned on the public WEDA platform on first service start.
+Expected result: The device is automatically provisioned on the public WEDA platform on first service start.

 - Fast Network: 2-3 minutes